-Buy American Made Products – Provisions
+Buy American Made Provision – Products Made in the USA

 The issue of federal agencies’ mandate to buy American made products will increase given the change in government.